Ivanjica: Sport

 There are 28 sports clubs in the municipality of Ivanjica.
 The dominant sports are football, basketball, volleyball, archery and winter sports.
-According to results, the most successful sport club is a football club FK Javor Ivanjica, which was founded in 1912.
-In 2012 this football club was celebrating its centenary from club founding.
-This club was a continuous member of the First League for the last several years.
-Other popular sport clubs are OK Putevi volleyball club and KK Ivanjica basketball club, playing in the lower, regional leagues of western Serbia.
+According to results, the most successful sport club is a football club FK Javor Ivanjica, which was founded in 1912 and in 2012 celebrated its centenary from the club founding.
+The club is a regular top-flight club (of the top-tier Serbian SuperLiga) over the last 25 seasons (since 2002).
+The other popular sports club is OKK Ivanjica basketball club, playing in the lower national league of Serbia (as of 2026).

-On the territory of Ivanjica municipality there are 6 football fields, 2 indoor swimming pools, 2 outdoor swimming pools, 3 gyms, one air rifle range, 29 outdoor fields for recreation, one athletics track, one chess hall and 2 sports halls.
+As of 2010, on the territory of Ivanjica municipality there are 6 football fields, 2 indoor swimming pools, 2 outdoor swimming pools, 3 gyms, one air rifle range, 29 outdoor fields for recreation, one athletics track, one chess hall and 2 sports halls.